uziasr/users-challenge/README.md

+# To run the project

+Install packages with: npm i
+Run the project with: npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.